cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

 |action| Go to the directory named 'helloneighbour' and view the CONTROL file, you will notice that it looks identical to the CONTROL files that you have already seen, with one extra line called::

    verlet <float>

+which is a tunable parameter that optimises the performance of the calculation.

 |action| Run calculations using different values for this parameter and see how they affect the time taken to complete the calculation.
 You can extract this for a given calculation by using the command::